 Green Arrow has made a big splash in the last few years, even getting his own television series with Arrow hitting the small screen in 2013.
 He’s graced animated series, major comic book crossovers and survived every incarnation of the DC Universe.
 Yet he wasn’t always a star player, often taking a supporting role to other characters, or simply being unfavourably compared with a certain Dark Knight.

-In the first of what we hope will be many retrospectives, Behind the Panels takes you through the publication history of the character, explore his fictional origins and the many writers he’s had over the years.
-From Morton Weisinger, through Jack Kirby, Denny O’Neill, Neal Adams, Mike Grell, Chuck Dixon, Kevin Smith, Brad Meltzer, Judd Winick, Jeff Lemire and even Alan Moore.
+In the first of what is hope will be many retrospectives, Behind the Panels takes you through the publication history of the character, explore his fictional origins and the many writers he’s had over the years.
+From Mort Weisinger, through Jack Kirby, Denny O’Neill, Neal Adams, Mike Grell, Chuck Dixon, Kevin Smith, Brad Meltzer, Judd Winick, Jeff Lemire and even Alan Moore.

 Perhaps one of DC’s longest running characters that has sat outside the mainstream until recently; we hope you enjoy this look back.
 We acknowledge the excellent work already done by Alan Kistler, Scott Tipton, Jeff Reid and Bob Hughes that we referenced in compiling this series of articles.
 It’s a labour of love, and it is good to know so many people share such affection for the character.
 This article actually began as a one-shot piece, but as we uncovered Green Arrow’s rich history, the scope expanded.